Skip to Content

 2009 – Sale at Griffith Park.
 Los Angeles, California, USA.

-2013 – Sale at Peyote People Gallery.
+2013 – Sale at the Peyote People gallery.
 Puerto Vallarta, Jalisco, Mexico.

-2015 – Exhibition and sale at the Latin American Bazaar at the Autry Museum of the American West.
+2015 – Exhibition and sale at the Latin American Bazaar of the Autry Museum of the American West.
 Los Angeles, California, USA.

-2016 – Sale at the Museum of Southwest Arizona.
+2016 – Sale at the Arizona-Sonora Desert Museum.
 Arizona, USA.

-2017 – Sale in Oaxaca Pavilion, Tianguis Turístico.
+2017 – Sale at the Oaxaca Pavilion, Tianguis Turístico.
 Acapulco, Guerrero, Mexico.

 2017 – Sale in Tokyo and Kiso, Japan.